jonathanung/chaoscribe/README.md

-# News AI Generator - ChaosHacks2024
+# Chaoscribe - ChaosHacks2024

-Welcome to the News AI Generator, a project developed for ChaosHacks2024.
-This project leverages the power of AI to generate news articles on demand.
-It's built using Next.js and Tailwind CSS for the frontend, with GPT-4 and FlowBite being integral parts of the technology stack.
+Chaoscribe is a project developed for ChaosHacks2024.
+This project leverages the power of AI to classify news articles on demand.
+It's built using Next.js, Tailwind CSS, and FlowBite for the frontend, with FastAPI and Postgres for the backend, GPT-4 for AI capabilities, and NewsAPI for all of the data.

 ## Features

-- AI-powered news article generation
+- AI-optimized news article classification using GPT-4 API
-- Responsive design using Tailwind CSS
+- Responsive design using Tailwind CSS for an optimal viewing experience on various devices
-- Easy-to-use interface built with Next.js and FlowBite
+- Easy-to-use interface built with Next.js and FlowBite for smooth navigation and interaction
+- Fast and efficient backend powered by FastAPI and Postgres for handling requests and data storage
+- Integration with NewsAPI for accessing a wide range of news articles from different sources

 ## Prerequisites

 Before you begin, ensure you have the following installed:

-- Node.js
+- Node.js (version 12 or higher)
-- npm (Node Package Manager)
+- npm (Node Package Manager, version 6 or higher)
+- Python 3.7+ (for FastAPI)
+- PostgreSQL (for the database)

 ## Installation